 A safer gold income investment may be investing in a gold ETF.
 Since ETF’s are funds, they are naturally diversified.

-While the ETF itself may not have a high dividend, a covered call strategy can be used to significantly increase income while slightly lowering risk over owning the gold ETF outright (without selling covered calls).
+While the Gold (or other) ETF itself may not have a high dividend, a covered call strategy can be used to significantly increase income while slightly lowering risk over owning the gold ETF outright (without selling covered calls).

 Retirement Withdrawals and Bear Markets

-Making withdrawals from the income element alone allows you to leave your savings deposits, capital gains and compounding intact.
-This can be ideal if you have enough income.
+Now, making withdrawals from the income element alone allows you to leave your savings deposits, capital gains and compounding intact.
+This can be ideal if you have enough wealth.

-Note that if an investor can live off investment income from stocks and bonds, we’re really looking at the investment income method to fund withdrawals.
+This is important: If an investor can live off investment income from stocks and bonds, we’re really looking at the investment income method to fund retirement withdrawals.
 This is an ideal scenario and where the distinction of these two methods blur.

-Again, it takes more investments than most people have to generate enough income for most retirees to live comfortably.
+But, unfortunately, it takes more wealth (investments) than most people have to generate enough income from typical stock and bond investments for most retirees to live comfortably.
 (Read my related post How Much Money Do You Need to Live Off Investments?)

-Capital gain assumptions is where bear markets can hurt retirees planning to withdraw savings to live in retirement.
+And assuming there will always be capital gain is where bear markets can hurt retirees planning to withdraw savings to live in retirement.

-Most long term stock investors choose to ride out bear markets.
-(Click here to read my related post How Will a Stock Market Crash Affect You?)
+Note that most long term stock investors choose to ride out bear markets.
+(Click here to read my important related post How Will a Stock Market Crash Affect You?)

 Bear Markets After Retirement